Introduction

 - Gwong Zau Kung Fu, Wen-Wu: The Civil and the Martial in the State and in the Individual, December 07, 2021. https://gwongzaukungfu.com/en/wen-wu-the-civil-and-the-martial/

-Wennisma: (wen- neez’-mah) An alternative to femisma, also eluding to “the indominable power of wenns.”
-As the etymology of the first syllable of femisma comes from femele and has its etymological roots in the meaning “to suckle,” wennisma may be preferred by those wenns who cannot or choose not to give birth or nurse their young or who want a term whose meaning is not tied to the idea of childbearing and childcare.
+Wennisma: (wen- neez’-mah) An alternative to femisma, also alluding to “the indominable power of wenns.”
+As the etymology of the first syllable of femisma is the same as femele and has its etymological roots in the meaning “to suckle,” wennisma may be preferred by those wenns who want a term not intrinsically tied to the ability to nurse.
 See the link below:

 Are You Ready to Be a Linguistic Trailblazer?